 Mississippi Pot Roast will be your new favorite crockpot meal!
-Just add beef, seasoning packets, butter, and pepperoncini peppers to the slow cooker.
-Let it cook, and you’ll get tender meat in a rich gravy.
+Just add beef, seasoning, butter, and pepperoncini peppers, then let it cook for tender meat in a rich gravy.

-The roast likely needs more time to cook.
+It likely needs more cooking time.
 Cook until the meat shreds easily with two forks.
+Also, use chuck roast for the best results.[/quicktip]

 How To Make Mississippi Pot Roast